 - ½ cup dry white wine

 - 2 TBSP butter or more olive oil

 - 1 (6.5 oz) can minced clams, drained

 - 3 eggs

-- Add broth in 1/2 inch increments, waiting each time for the liquid to absorb before adding more.
+- Add the broth in ½ inch increments, waiting each time for the liquid to absorb before adding more.
 This is crucial to the correct texture.
-You may need to add 1/2 to 1 cup of extra broth, depending on your rice.
-The finished texture should be cooked but still slightly firm in the middle.
+You may need to add ½ to 1 cup of extra broth, depending on your rice.
+The finished texture should be cooked, but still slightly firm in the middle.

 - Remove from heat and set aside to cool.

-- Once risotto cools, add the clams and crab mixture, the eggs, the parmesan cheese and 1/2 cup breadcrumbs and stir to combine.
+- Once the risotto is cooled, stir in the clams and crab mixture, the eggs, the Parmesan cheese, and ½ cup breadcrumbs and stir to combine.

-- Heat oil of choice to 350 degrees in a fryer or large pan, making sure it is at least a few inches deep to allow room to cook.
+- Heat oil for frying to 350°F in a fryer or large pan, making sure it is at least a few inches deep to allow room to cook.